Eddie Rosario Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

+- The Nationals surrender the most home runs in baseball (243 total, 1.5 per game).

+- Rutledge (1-1) gets the starting nod for the Nationals in his fourth start of the season.
+He has a 6.00 ERA in 15 2/3 innings pitched, with eight strikeouts.

-- His last appearance came on Sunday against the Atlanta Braves, when the righty went 4 2/3 innings, surrendering four earned runs while allowing five hits.
+- His most recent time out came on Sunday against the Atlanta Braves, when the righty went five innings, surrendering one earned run while allowing three hits.

-- In 11 games this season, the 25-year-old has put up a 6.42 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .275 to his opponents.
+- The 24-year-old has a 6.00 ERA and 4.8 strikeouts per nine innings in three games this season, while giving up a batting average of .322 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.